johnzilla/vacation-planner/README.md

 4. Sync with Capacitor: `npx cap sync`.
 5. Open in Xcode/Android Studio: `npx cap open ios` or `npx cap open android`.

+### Docker Deployment (Recommended for Production)
+For a complete deployment with PostgreSQL, backend, and frontend:

+1. Make sure Docker and Docker Compose are installed.
+2. Run: `docker-compose up -d`
+3. Access the application at http://localhost:3000

+See [DOCKER_DEPLOYMENT.md](DOCKER_DEPLOYMENT.md) for detailed instructions.

 ## API Configuration
 The frontend is configured to proxy API requests to the backend:
 - In development, API requests are proxied from `/api/*` to `http://localhost:8000/*`.